-Dr. Morency has over 20 years of legal practice with general corporate law firms, primarily in the life science industry.
+Dr. Morency has over 25 years of legal practice with general corporate law firms, primarily in the life science industry.
 He holds a B.Sc. in Life Sciences, a Ph.D. in Medical Science – Neuroscience, and a J.D. in Common Law, providing him with a very strong educational background to represent life science companies.
-He has represented every segment of the life science industry, from early stage companies to large multi-national biopharmaceutical companies, as well as universities, and non-profit organizations.
+He has represented every segment of the life science industry, from early stage companies to large multi-national biopharmaceutical companies, as well as universities, and non-profit research organizations.

 Dr. Morency advises clients on the creation and development of cost-effective, strategic intellectual property (IP) portfolios.
 He also provides counseling to life science companies in patent interference, post-grant reviews, intellectual property enforcement, and litigation issues, as well as preparing patent invalidity, freedom to operate and non-infringement opinions.
-His legal experience encompasses numerous technologies such as neurobiology, stem cell and transgenic technologies, immunology and vaccine technologies, novel antibiotics, cancer therapeutics, tissue and organ regeneration, blood cells and blood products, drug delivery, drug discovery, gene therapy, genomics, proteomics, nanotechnologies, antioxidants, nutraceuticals and dietary supplement technologies, and medical devices.
+His legal experience encompasses numerous technologies such as neurobiology, stem cell and transgenic technologies, immunology, and vaccine technologies, novel antibiotics, anti-viral therapeutics, cancer therapeutics, tissue and organ regeneration, blood cells and blood products, drug delivery, drug discovery, gene therapy, genomics, proteomics, nanotechnologies, antioxidants, nutraceuticals and dietary supplement technologies, and medical devices.

 In addition to the creation and management of IP portfolios and related counseling, Dr. Morency has extensive experience in the commercialization of IP, including the negotiation and drafting of transactional agreements for the transfer of intellectual property rights, such as IP licenses, material transfer agreements, strategic collaborations, mergers and acquisitions, as well as conducting due diligence related to various financings and transactions.
 This extensive experience representing large biopharmaceutical companies, investors, and underwriters provides Dr. Morency with a unique insight on creating IP portfolios that meet and exceeds the industry expectations, which enhances the technology’s valuation.

-University of Ottawa, J.D, cum laude
+- University of Ottawa, J.D, cum laude

-McMaster University, Ph.D in Medical Science – Neuroscience
+- McMaster University, Ph.D in Medical Science – Neuroscience

-Queen’s University, B.Sc., with honors, in Life Sciences
+- Queen’s University, B.Sc., with honors, in Life Sciences

 - U.S. Patent and Trademark Office

 - Advising life science companies on the creation and development of patent portfolios, collaborative research, licensing of technology, raising money through venture capital and other financial transactions, and enforcement of their intellectual property rights.

-- Providing patent invalidity, freedom to operate and non-infringement opinions Counseling life science companies in patent interference, post-grant reviews, intellectual property enforcement, and litigation issues.
+- Counseling life science companies in patent interference, post-grant reviews, intellectual property enforcement, and litigation issues.